Ediacara Hills

-The hills are located within the locality of Ediacara, named primarily after the range itself.

-IUGS geological heritage site

-In respect of 'the locality where well preserved Precambrian fossils of multicellular life were first found globally' the International Union of Geological Sciences (IUGS)' included the 'Ediacaran fossils in the Ediacara Hills, Flinders Ranges' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'

-Word origin
+The hills are known for being the location where the significant trace fossils of the Ediacaran biota were discovered.
+These fossil beds contain some of the oldest known multicellular lifeforms, the importance of which has led to the naming of the Ediacaran geological period.

+Etymology

 The name "Ediacara" has a disputed origin from one of the Aboriginal languages near the Flinders Range area.
 It is first known to have been used during the middle of the 19th century.
-Earlier Australian sources suggested that the "name "Ediacara" or "Idiyakra" may be derived from an Indigenous term associating it with a place near water".
+Earlier Australian sources suggested that the "name 'Ediacara' or 'Idiyakra' may be derived from an Indigenous term associating it with a place near water".

 Another theory suggests that the term may be a mispronunciation of the two words "Yata Takarra", meaning hard or stony ground ("in reference to the flat Ediacara plateau of dolomite that forms the centre of the Ediacara syncline").
 Supporting this latter contention, it has been argued that the word "has nothing in it that corresponds to any word for water in any of the local languages" and that local tradition "has it that the name meant 'granite plain', but, since there appears to be no igneous rock in the area, this could well refer to the hardness of the ground, rather than to its geological composition".
+Adnyamathanha woman Beverley Patterson, who had heard stories since childhood about the fossils, said shortly before the opening of the national park in April 2023 that Ediacara was the Adnyamathanha word for the zebra finch, a bird endemic to the area.

 However, there are a number of complications in trying to establish the origins of place names supposedly relating to Aboriginal words, and there is no definitive answer for Ediacara.

+Paleontological and geological significance

+The hills are located within the locality of Ediacara, named primarily after the range itself, and within the Nilpena Ediacara National Park.
+They are also sometimes referred to as the Ediacaran Hills.
+The hills also contain fossils of early multicellular life forms, the Ediacara biota (lagerstätte), and have given their name to the Ediacaran.